Need a snack but can’t choose between salty and sweet? These Peanut Butter Banana Chocolate Chip Muffins are the perfect balance of both!

 Here’s everything you need:

-• Peanut butter.
+- Peanut butter.
 Creamy peanut butter is preferred.
 If you’re using natural peanut butter, give it a good stir first, as it tends to separate from the oil.
-You can also opt to make your own peanut butter.

-• Granulated sugar.
-Not much is needed, as you’ll get natural sweetness from the bananas, but just a little gives these muffins a balanced flavor.
+- Granulated sugar.
+Not much is needed, as you’ll get natural sweetness from the bananas, but during the baking process, sugar bonds to liquid and helps retain moisture to give you the best texture.

 Tested Ingredient Substitutions